bharatmicrosystems/composer-satis-update/README.md

 Now build Satis as before:

 php bin/satis build satis.json web/

 License
-Composer Satis Builder is licensed under the MIT License - see the LICENSE file for details
+Composer Satis Update is licensed under the MIT License - see the LICENSE file for details